 During approved operation of a UAS for purposes of recording or transmitting visual images, operators must take all reasonable measures to avoid violations of areas normally considered private and shall be personally liable for any civil or criminal charges or penalties related to the use of the drone (see, Texas Government Code, Title 4, Subtitle B, Chapter 423, Use of Unmanned Aircraft, for potential offenses and associated fines.
 Violations range from a Class C misdemeanor to penalties upwards of $10,000 for a single civil violation).

 Use of UAS must comply with any other applicable Texas State or TSUS policies, as well as state and federal law.
 All uses of UAS must comply with the required procedures and guidelines set forth in this policy.

 Required Procedures and Guidelines

 UAS operated under declaration of federal, state, or university emergency may be exempt from these guidelines.

-If model aircraft operation is approved by EHSRM, model aircraft must be kept within visual sightline of the operator, and should weigh under 55 pounds unless certified by an aeromodelling community-based organization.
-Model aircraft must be flown a sufficient distance from populated areas and have operation approved by the department responsible for the property where the craft is requested to be operated and the office EHSRM (requires proof of registration).
+If model aircraft operation is approved by EHSRM, model aircraft must be kept within visual sightline of the operator and should weigh under 55 pounds unless certified by an aeromodelling community-based organization.
+Model aircraft must be flown a sufficient distance from populated areas and have the operation approved by the department responsible for the property where the craft is requested to be operated and EHSRM (requires proof of registration).